hackerb9/vt340test/charset/README.md

 [Insert mode (smir) used to show that the glyphs are still characters, not just bitmap detritus].

-Even more importantly, User Defined "soft" character sets (via [Down-Line-Loading](softchars.md)) can be altered without affecting the appearance of characters already shown.
+Even more importantly, unlike the VT220, the VT340's User Defined "soft" character sets (via [Down-Line-Loading](softchars.md)) can be altered _without_ affecting the appearance of characters already shown.
 The VT340 Text Programming manual states:

 <blockquote><i>
 <b>PROGRAMMING TIP:</b>

 When you use the DECDLD device control string to load a soft character set, the control string does not affect the characters currently on the screen.
-You can refresh the screen to show the new character sets.
-See Chapter 2 for general information about device control strings.
 </i></blockquote>

 [Todo: The following has not yet been proven.]
 Theoretically, a VT340